jyswjjgdwtdtj/CsGrafeq/README.md

 ## Feature
 1. Zoom in and out of the coordinate axis with the mouse
-2. Compile the formula to speed up computation
+2. Compile the string form formula to speed up computation
-3. The only dependency is Microsoft.WindowsAPICodePack.DirectX.dll
+3. No dependency